ArhamKhan45/slack-next/README.md

    2. Set up the React provider{app router with SSA} ConvexAuthNextjsServerProvider in layout.tsx
    3. Client provider
    4. Add the middleware file
-   5. now setup the env with githubId and githubSecret and then import Github from auth/core/providers/github for github authentication and pass in the providers array of convexAuth of
+   5. now setup the env with githubId and githubSecret and then import Github from auth/core/providers/github for "github" authentication and pass it in the providers array of convexAuth in convex/auth.ts file
+   6. go to the signIn page and call the  useAuthActions() get the signIn and call it in the btn like signIn("github")
+   7. call the useAuthActions(), do same for signOut